DarinM223/rust-feeny/README.md

 cargo build
 ```

-Then to run the interpreter, you have to specify an AST file:
+Then to run the interpreter, you have to specify an AST file.
+To print debug statments use RUST_LOG=debug otherwise use RUST_LOG=info
 ```
+RUST_LOG=info ./target/debug/feeny output/hello.ast
-./target/debug/feeny output/hello.ast
+RUST_LOG=debug ./target/debug/feeny output/hello.ast
 ```